livingsocial/bundler-patch/BUNDLER.md

 #### Shared Can Move

-_*This is exactly the same setup as "Shared Cannot Move" except for one change.*_
+_*This is exactly the same setup as "Shared Cannot Move" except for one change:*_
 The `qux` gem has a looser requirement of `shared`: `~> 2.0` instead of `~> 2.0.0`.

 Given the following gem specifications: